tdd/tweep/README.markdown

 You will need to create a custom app on your account for Tweep to use on your behalf.
 Here’s how:

 1. Sign in to [Twitter Developers](http://dev.twitter.com) using your regular Twitter account.
 This should get you to the "My Applications" screen.
-2. Click the "Create a new application" button
+2. Click the "Create an app" link
+3. Give it a name (say, "Tweep").
+This is the name that will show up as "the source" (the app you use to tweet) in your Tweep-sent tweets.
-3. Give it a name (say, "My Tweep"), description (anything) and website (your own perhaps).
+4. description (anything) and website (your own perhaps).
-4. If you're brave and have some spare time, read the terms of use, cheekily renamed "Developer Rules of the Road."
+5. If you're brave and have some spare time, read the terms of use, cheekily renamed "Developer Rules of the Road."
 Then check the "Yes, I agree" box.
-5. Type the CAPTCHA.
+6. Type the CAPTCHA.
 If it's unreadable, use the circular arrow icon on the right-hand side until you can manage it.
-6. Finally, click the "Create your Twitter application" button.
+7. Finally, click the "Create your Twitter application" button.

 OK, almost there.
 Your app starts out as read-only: it won't let you *send tweets* to Twitter.
 You're now on the app's screen.

-7. Click the Settings tab
+8. Click the Settings tab
-8. In Application Type, choose Read and Write
+9. In Application Type, choose Read and Write
-9. At the bottom of the form, click "Update this Twitter application’s settings"
+10. At the bottom of the form, click "Update this Twitter application’s settings"
-10. Get back to the Details tab, and at the bottom, click "Create my access token"
+11. Get back to the Details tab, and at the bottom, click "Create my access token"

 Yay, you’re done!
 Click the OAuth tool tab and you’ll see the 4 pieces of authentication configuration you’ll need to put in your account’s YAML file.
 Use the `your_account_1.yml` file as a template and copy-paste the 4 values in the proper places.
 Make sure you keep the values wrapped in the quotes originally placed in the YAML file.